 • Run a Small Business Saturday giveaway

-• Leverage existing social media groups, such as on Facebook and LinkedIn to promote your
+• Leverage existing social media groups, such as on Facebook and LinkedIn, to promote your special offers and sales.

 • Cross promote email offers with social media posts.